Vepnar/AI-challenge/README.md

 The data needs to be clean and is not balanced.

 ### Fifth problem.
-Tweaking the dataset takes a lot of time & tensorflow doesn't unload the used VRAM.
+Tweaking the dataset takes a lot of time & tensorflow doesn't release the used RAM/VRAM.

 # How to run this on your system.
 1. Clone my GitHub repository on your system.